wcsanders1/DesignPatterns/README.md

 ### Proxy

 Choose a drive and file extension, and the program will recursively search the drive for files with the chosen extension.
-The **proxy pattern** allows the client to call a proxy class rather than the class that searches the drive.
+The **proxy pattern** allows the client to call a proxy class rather than the class that actually provides search functionality.
 The proxy class displays helpful information to the user, such as the percentage of files and bytes searched, and a status bar.

 ![Proxy gif](/../screenshots/Proxy_GIF_1.gif)